8none1/8none1.github.io/_posts/2022-06-01-using-jekyll.md

 ## Hosting on GitHub

 GitHub will build and host your Jekyll site direct from a repo.
 This is well documented.
-I opted to use the (https://beautifuljekyll.com/)[Beautiful Jekyll] theme which has the option to clone the repo in GitHub and have everything else pre-configured.
+I opted to use the [Beautiful Jekyll](https://beautifuljekyll.com/) theme which has the option to clone the repo in GitHub and have everything else pre-configured.
 I had some problems with this where GitHub wouldn't build the project because it couldn't find the theme.
 This was very strange.
 In the end I think I had broken the `_config` file.
 Replacing it with the stock Beautiful Jekyll file and then updating it to match what I wanted worked.

 ## Changes I made